 What if I am not covered by the Belgian social security system?

-If you an EU citizen and have a European Health Insurance Card (EHIC) you are entitled to any necessary medical care under the same conditions and at the same cost as someone who is covered by the Belgian mutuelle system as explained above.
+- If you are an EU citizen and have a European Health Insurance Card (EHIC) you are entitled to any necessary medical care under the same conditions and at the same cost as someone who is covered by the Belgian mutuelle system as explained above.

 - If you are not an EU citizen and/or do not have an EHIC, you may be responsible for all medical expenses incurred.
 If relevant, check with your employer which medical costs will be covered.